kpreisser/AsyncReaderWriterLockSlim/README.md

     `DowngradeWriteLockToReadLock()`.
   * Non-async methods do not require a ThreadPool thread to run the unblock logic; instead all code is executed in the thread that called the synchronous method.<br>
-	This means e.g. synchronous methods will still work even if the ThreadPool (used for async task continuations) is currently exhausted.
+	This means e.g. synchronous methods can still work even when the ThreadPool (used for async task continuations) is currently exhausted, but only if you didn't call async methods at the same time that are still waiting to get the lock.
   * The lock is not *fair* ([just as the underlying `SemaphoreSlim`](https://github.com/dotnet/corefx/issues/13584)), which means there is no guarantee in which order threads will acquire the lock (e.g. if multiple threads want to get a write lock at the same time using synchronous methods).<br>